-Families will be required to monitor their health the week prior to camp including checking temperature and for symptoms, including a fever over 100.4, cough, shortness of breath, diarrhea, fatigue, headache, muscle aches, nausea, new loss of taste or smell, sore throat, or vomiting.
-Any fever or answering yes to any prescreen questions should be followed up with a phone call or email to admissions to discuss what that means for attending family camp.
+We ask families to self-monitor their health the 10 days prior to arrival at Family Camp.
+Any illness should be followed up with a phone call or email to admissions to discuss what that means for attending family camp.
 Families will be asked to attest to having done this prescreening and that all family campers have been symptom free, are not a known close contact or tested positive for COVID in the 10 days ahead of arrival at camp.